rule

 Text 42

-With wife and children do those who are honest take the load of vedic duties; with the unbearable wrong you did to us I can [for once] forgive.
+Those with a wife and children who are honest accept the load of the Vedic duties; the unbearable wrong you did to us I [for once] can forgive.

 With wife and children do those who are honest take the load of vedic duties; with the unbearable wrong you did to us I can [for once] forgive.
 (Vedabase)